expert26111/DockerSwarm/README.md

 ### <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/6/6f/Octicons-terminal.svg/1000px-Octicons-terminal.svg.png" width="20" height="20" /> Technical Implementation

-If one want to be more orientated, can always execute `docker swarm --help`.
+If one want to be more orientated and get general help, can always start with the execution of `docker swarm --help`.

 The command line tools for creating docker swarm cluster are easy to use.